venkatanarayana143/venkatanarayana143/README.md

 Data Science | Machine Learning | Open Source Contributor | Python | C++ | Competitive Programming

 ## About :sunglasses:
-B.E 3rd year Computer Engineering student.
-Currently working as an Open-Source contributor at DevScript Winter of Code.
+B.E 4th year Computer Engineering student.
+Currently working as an Open-Source contributor at Omdena Community.
 Passionate about Data Science, Machine Learning and open source.
 Also, have some experience in Android Development and Data Analysis.

 ## Communities :
 - Contributer at [DevScript Winter Of Code](http://devscript.tech/woc/) ( An Open Source organization.)